 A refundable income tax credit is allowed for a portion of dependent care expenses provided that those expenses were necessary in order to hold or look for a job.
-A dependent is defined as a child under age 13, a disabled dependent of any age, or a disabled spouse.
+A dependent is defined as a child under age 13,a disabled dependent of any age, or a disabled spouse.

-The determination of the credit starts with the federal child and dependent care credit, but the state credit is subject to limitations based on total household income.
+The determination of the credit starts with the federal child and dependent care credit.
+Beginning with tax year 2013, the state credit is based on the parameters for the federal credit under pre-2001 federal law.
+The state credit is subject to limitations based on total household income.
 The maximum state credit is \$720 for one child and \$1,440 for two or more children and is reduced as income increases.
-For tax year 2011 the maximum amounts were reduced for taxpayers with total household income over \$23,720, so that a taxpayer with total household income over \$37,370 received no credit.
+For tax year 2013 the maximum amounts were reduced for taxpayers with total household income over \$24,920, so that a taxpayer with total household income over \$38,570 received no credit.
 The income level at which the maximum credit is reduced is indexed for inflation.